 The CLI expects both filenames and classnames to be present in the timing data produced by the test suite.
 By default, splitting defaults to the filename, but you can specify classnames by using the –timings-type flag.

-For partially found test results, we automatically assign a random small value to any test we did not find timing data for.
+For partially found test results, you can automatically assign a random small value to any test you did not find timing data for.
 You can override this assigned value to a specific value with the –time-default flag.

 Additionally, If you need to manually store and retrieve timing data, use the store_artifacts step.